NiuHuangxiaozi/Guarding-the-Dream/README.md

-​		You can build short-range tower on the road block  and build long-range tower in the Tower platform block.
-The picture shows four Birth place of the monster and one target place.

-​		The two types of points are connected by the road which are composed of road blocks.
-We provide two types of towers.
-Each one has a cool down scroll.
+You can build short-range towers on road blocks and long-range towers on tower platform blocks.
+The picture shows four monster spawn points and one target point.
+These points are connected by roads consisting of road blocks.
+We provide two types of towers, each with its own cooldown period.

 The details of the tower can be summed up as follows: